24 Mar How To Grow And Thrive As A Freelancer

 A lot of freelancers get trapped in a vicious circle of work and eventually risk burning out.
 Balance is tricky if you work from home, Amy says: “You don’t have the cues of going to and from an office, so you have to create your own.
 My top tip is to set boundaries and stick to them!
 Focus during work hours; don’t work when you should relax.”

-“Make regular (even daily) commitments outside of work, especially if you work from home — exercise, hobbies, friends, etc.,” Amy adds.
+“Make regular (even daily) commitments outside of work, especially if you work from home — exercise (to keep you in total shape), hobbies, friends, etc.,” Amy adds.
 “There’s a growing co-working movement around the world, there may be one near you that you can sign-on to.”

 For Kelechi, though, the caveat is “work-life balance doesn’t mean sacrificing things as much as it means loving the roles we have chosen to play.”

 Bonus point: We asked Amy how folks leveraging freelancers to complete their projects can get the best from that collaboration.

 Amy: “As a writer, I do my best work when I’m seen as a partner.
 Communication is always key in both ways.
 So, clearly communicate project details, context, expectations, timelines and discuss each with the freelancer.”